 Mr William Watson

-Associate Professor of Economics, McGill University, Montreal; Editor, Policy Options Politiques, National Post FRANCE
+Associate Professor of Economics, McGill University, Montreal; Editor, Policy Options Politiques, National Post

 Mr Laurent Caillot